GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 ```

 The body is one lane of the declared list: the kernel reads its own copy
-index and produces that copy's values. `level_extent = count` declares
+index and produces that copy's values.
-the size of the new level, and the compiler derives the structural parts
-from that one declaration: the multiplication with the carrier's extent,
-and the index decomposition that routes an output lane to the right copy
-and content item.
 The `emit(...)` tail marks the one-lane form and
 doubles as the tuple constructor, and it is optional.
-A list return without
-a `level_extent` is the store form, whose body produces the whole level
-at once.
-That form is for nodes like string splitting, where the extent
-cannot be known without running.

 ## Merging